My Proof That God Exists

 The Book of Mormon, Another Testament of Jesus Christ

 The 1830 book was originally written in long hand in manuscript form by various people who said they took down Joseph Smith’s dictation.
 A good portion of that manuscript survives today.
 It is impossible that any one person could have written the book in 1830, and if we claim a committee did it, the problem gets a lot more complicated.
 A very early but somewhat persistent theory is that it came from one Solomon Spaulding.
 But even if it did, you haven’t answered the question.
-All you have done is said that the turtle holding up the earth is standing on the back of an elephant.
+All you have done is said something like the turtle holding up the earth is standing on the back of an elephant.

 “When you have eliminated the impossible, whatever remains, however improbable, must be the truth.”